Bolton Priory: Notable individuals

 The third Earl is best remembered because, contrary to the law, he passed the estate to his brother and not to his daughter, Lady Anne Clifford.
 This precipitated the protracted litigation predicted by the ‘Shepherd Lord’.
 Anne, who became Countess of Pembroke, eventually prevailed by outliving her competitors and recovered much of her inheritance.
 The Bolton estate, however, passed to the daughter of the 5th Earl and thence, by marriage, to the Burlingtons.

 The Burlingtons inherited the estate in 1643 and held it for 77 years, during which time the main event was the foundation of a grammar school ‘for the sons of gentlemen’.
-Now the Rectory, it was paid for with a bequest from the physicist Robert Boyle, brother of the first Earl, and built with stones from the ruined Priory.
+Now the Old Rectory, it was paid for with a bequest from the physicist Robert Boyle, brother of the first Earl, and built with stones from the ruined Priory.
 It was of questionable value, for there was already a good grammar school in the district, but it provided an extra income for the rector who was ex officio headmaster.

 On the death of the 3rd Earl in 1753 the estate again passed by marriage to the present holders, the Dukes of Devonshire.
 William, the fifth Duke, married the famous Georgiana and later married his mistress, Lady Elizabeth Foster.
 William, the sixth (‘Bachelor’) Duke, Georgiana's child, installed the Pugin windows and William, the seventh Duke, whose many bequests include the Cavendish Laboratories in Cambridge, was the driving force behind the major refurbishment the Priory.
 Spencer, the eighth Duke, was the brother of Frederick Charles, assassinated in Phoenix Park, Dublin, who is commemorated by a cross in the churchyard and a memorial fountain at the entrance to the Cavendish Pavilion.
 Against the will of both sets of parents William, Marquis of Hartington, and heir apparent to the 10th Duke, married Kathleen (‘Kick’) Kennedy, the Roman Catholic sister of the subsequent American President.
 Shortly after, William was killed in action during the Second World War.
 His widow then formed an association with Peter, 8th Earl Fitzwilliam of Wentworth Woodhouse, who was not only Protestant but was already married.
 Both were killed when a small aircraft in which they were flying crashed, and the Devonshires made the funeral arrangements on behalf of the estranged family.